mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 have the vehicle carry them there.
-So long as the skimmers remain close together, discomfort is kept to a minimum, although it is customary to tie the skimmers’ basic communication systems together so the family can chat or sing hymns to their ancestors to keep fear at bay.
+So long as the skimmers remain close together, discomfort is kept to a minimum, although it is customary to tie the skimmers' basic communication systems together so the family can chat or sing hymns to their ancestors to keep fear at bay.
 The skimmer provides enough room to move around or allow a